YoungFaithful/CapacityExpansion.jl/docs/src/README_TX_1.md

 ##Other
 Alternatively for price of 1.0$/W edit .csv files and replace costs with:
 - fix: 4.776E+3 $/MW  cap: 1.032E+6 $/MW
-Assuptions for transformation:
+Assumptions for transformation:
-- demand mulitiplied with 1.48
+- demand multiplied with 1.48
-- solar devided by 1000
+- solar divided by 1000